 Height Gradient.
 Inspector interface

-• Gradient Color picks the parameter’s own color to fade into from transparency.
+• Gradient Color picks the parameter’s own color to fade from into transparency.
+The parameter works in HDR.

 • Center X and Y are initial points from where the effect takes effect.
 Adjust these to move the gradient across the scene.
 Center X is useful if you engage - Gradient Angle, which means the rotation of the Gradient.

-• Size determines how steep the transition of Gradient is.
+• Size determines how stretched the transition of Gradient is.
 The further the value is from 0 (zero) — the more gradual the effect is.
 Negative values flip the Gradient.

 • Gradient Angle rotates the gradient.